-- For more information, see "Setting the USB audio class" on page 40. - 1.
+- -ŷ- The USB 1 input has been tested with various PCM streaming programs on WindowsTM 10 and macOS 13.2.
+However, USB audio connectivity may not be available with all devices, operating systems, or software. - ▶ For more information, see "Setting the USB audio class" on page 37. - 1.
 Using a USB cable, connect a computer to the USB 1 socket on the rear of the unit. - 2.
-Change the source input on the unit to USB / PC. - ▶ For more information, see "Changing the source input" on page 28. - 3.
+Change the source input on the unit to USB / PC. - ▶ For more information, see "Changing the source input" on page 25. - 3.
 In your streaming program, select the LINA Network DAC as the output device.